shivansshhhh/focusly/README.md

 try-

-use id- top@gmail.com
+use id- top@gmail.com,
-pass- 1234567890 (only for testing and review the web app in condition sign up not working.)
+password- 1234567890 (only for testing and review the web app in condition sign up not working.)

 ---
 👨‍💻 Author